AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Summary

 AI-based solutions for optical and electrical inspection of satellite components helped to detect pollution or defects early during production, avoiding producing possibly faulty satellite systems.
 Learning approaches helped to improve the production process itself, enabling the robot to better handle components during assembly using its force-sensitiveness.
 For cases where otherwise direct human intervention would be required, a multi-modal shared control approach for teleoperation detailed in \cref{sec:teleop} allows for teleoperated intervention in the assembly and integration process.
 To recognise when human intervention is required, a digital process twin was created that orchestrates and monitors the individual machines and processes.
 By means of AI methods, errors can be detected and solutions determined through the virtual mapping of the entire assembly process.

 The system was extensively tested and evaluated during development, showcasing its performance and the usefulness of the developed solution.
-In the future, the proposed system may be improved by incorporating full-fledged FDIR (fault detection, isolation and recovery) techniques to not only detect faulty components, but also autonomously repair and recover from them.
-At a later stage, the proposed solution may be actually deployed to space, where the system can then be evaluated under real in-orbit conditions to realize fully automated small satellite assembly in a space factory.
+In future, the proposed system may be improved by incorporating full-fledged FDIR (fault detection, isolation and recovery) techniques to not only detect faulty components, but also autonomously repair and recover from them.
+Remaining challenge is the qualification of the employed AI methods for usage in space applications.
+We believe that using our approach of employing AI methods with safety bounds and in non-safety-critical components should significantly simplify qualification.

+An extended version of the Virtual Fixtures presented in this work will already be evaluated as part of the SpaceDREAM mission.\footnote{\url{https://www.raumfahrer.net/tag/spacedream/}} An evaluation of the full concept under in-orbit conditions to realize fully automated small satellite assembly in a space factory is left as future work.